Below you will find information concerning Palabras' staff and mission.

 I admit to you freely that there are a few expectations, such as focus and sincerity.
 But so, too, is required a level of dedication and respect for the idea and its effects on readers.
 Work submitted should consider depth and take responsibility for its brevity.
 Work submitted might comment on or rep- resent the world, play games with language, compel readers to thought or thoughtful action.
 Writers or artists and their work, if controversial or eloquently opinionated, must also hope to be reviewed by readers, since Palabras‘s subtitle is Journal of Exchange, which means that those who agree or disagree might respond.

 Beyond this, there is time and circumstance: what’s hot? if you write current affairs, or what’s been going on? if you write about world or community.
 Yet beyond this, there is only that you wish for a work to be read or viewed.

 It is with great honor that Palabras has been realized, and so it is with thanks to CCC [Clovis Community College, New Mexico] and Palabras’s writers and readers that this first issue has been printed.

 Much like the original journal, Palabras 2.0 will provide a discursive (and inclusive) space for writers, artists, thinkers, and readers.
-Palabras is a place where poetry, short fiction, and academic essays can inhabit the same space without being antagonistic toward one another.
-Instead, they can exist within the same discursive space, allowing them to conversate about the important issues of our day.
+Palabras is a place where a variety of nonfiction writing can inhabit the same space without being antagonistic toward one another.
+Instead, they can coexist within the same discursive space, allowing them to conversate about the important issues of our day.